Note: there is a new Sexual Assault web site developed by William & Mary. Please visit it at http://www.wm.edu/sites/sexualviolence/

 Here are some factors to consider:

-While the College encourages reporting incidents of assault to the police, the victim can get medical and emotional care without reporting to the police and can report to the police without going to court.
+While the university encourages reporting incidents of assault to the police, the victim can get medical and emotional care without reporting to the police and can report to the police without going to court.
 The sexual assault can also be reported as quickly as possible, whether that be to an RA, the Counseling Center, the police, administrator or a local community agency such as AVALON.

 Emotional trauma is severe after a sexual assault.
 The violation, loss of trust, and humiliation can have a serious long-term impact.
 It is not unusual for a person to withdraw, feel guilty or distrustful.
 However, there are many people who understand and places where support is available while recovering.
-One excellent source of support is the Sexual Assault Companion Program established jointly by the College and AVALON to help minimize the trauma associated with sexual assault.
+One excellent source of support is the Sexual Assault Companion Program established jointly by the university and AVALON to help minimize the trauma associated with sexual assault.